 - ¾ to 1 teaspoon red chilli powder (kashmiri or any low heat kind)(adjust for best color)

-- ¾ to 1 teaspoon garam masala powder
+- ¾ to 1 teaspoon garam masala powder (adjust to taste)

 - 1 teaspoon coriander powder (daniya powder) (optional)